jlramirez/ebt-stores-locator/README.md

 # EBT Stores Locator ##

-EBT Stores Locator allows you to quickly embed a map of stores that accept EBT in any Wordpress post or page by using shortcode.
+EBT Stores Locator allows you to easily embed a map of stores that accept EBT (Electronic Benefits Transfer) cards in any Wordpress post or page by using shortcode.
 This plugin is a great for State services, agencies, non-profit organizations, or assistance programs looking to discover more places for recipients to purchase food locally, or anywhere they might be.

-* No coding required
+* #1 Wordpress EBT retailer locator
 * Super fast and easy to use

 Maps are displayed with the [ebt] shortcode.

+Note: This plugin relies on the [BlackNectar API](http://docs.blacknectarapi.apiary.io/#) service to search for stores in the United States that support EBT and [ArcGIS](https://www.arcgis.com/features/maps/index.html) to include basemaps.

 ## Available Parameters ##